pgeorgis/LinguisticPhylogenetics/README.md

   `sample_size`: Proportion of shared concepts to evaluate per sample.
 Default is 0.8.

   `calibrate`: Uses the cumulative distribution function (CDF) of a normal (Gaussian) distribution to calibrate and weight the contribution of each shared word pair by its likelihood of being cognate, compared against a sample of non-synonymous word pairs from the two doculects.
-Default is `true`. # TODO possibly change the name of this parameter
+Default is `true`.
+Only available for `similarity`=`gradient`. # TODO possibly change the name of this parameter

   `min_similarity`: Minimum similarity threshold for word pairs, adding non-linearity to the evaluation.
 If the evaluated similarity is below the threshold, the similarity is evaluated as 0 instead.
-Default is 0. # TODO experiment with this
+Default is 0.
+Only available for `similarity`=`gradient`. # TODO experiment with this parameter

 ### `tree`: